Wilf family isn't actively pursuing purchase of Timberwolves

 Taylor indicated there was an out-of-state family further along in the process of acquiring the team than others, and Wednesday's development suggests the Wilfs, who hail from New Jersey, aren't that family.

-Taylor also said the Lynx would likely go with the Wolves in any deal.
+Taylor also said the Lynx would likely be sold with the Wolves in any deal.

-Cheryl Reeve is all too familiar with the feeling of relocating a franchise, as the Lynx coach was an assistant with the Detroit Shock when the team moved to Tulsa in 2009.
-On Wednesday, as her team prepares for the upcoming season in Bradenton, Fla., Reeve said whatever Taylor decides to do with the team she would support.
+Cheryl Reeve is all too familiar with the feeling of relocating a franchise.
+The Lynx general manager and coach was an assistant with the Detroit Shock when the team moved to Tulsa in 2009.
+On Wednesday, as her team prepared for the upcoming season in Bradenton, Fla., Reeve said whatever Taylor decides to do with the team she would support.

 "I told Glen I was happy for him, if this was what he thought was best for himself and the limited partners," Reeve said.
 "It's well beyond my abilities to go any further than that.
 We control what we can control, and Glen knows we love having him a part of this.''

-Reeve and Lynx center Sylvia Fowles were among the first people from the Wolves or Lynx to speak publicly about Taylor’s future with the team.
+Reeve and Lynx center Sylvia Fowles were among the first people from the Wolves or Lynx to speak publicly about Taylor's future with the teams.

 Fowles said Taylor "is everything to this organization."
 Reeve said he's one of the best listeners she has met.